matheusmisumoto/restaurant-finder-react/README.md

 After cloning/downloading this repository, run `npm install` to install all dependencies.

-**Important:** You will need an API Key from Google Cloud Platform in order to make requests to Google Maps and Google Places.
+**Important:** You will need an API Key from Google Cloud Platform to make requests to Google Maps and Google Places.

-Insert the environment variable `REACT_APP_GOOGLE_API_KEY` with your own API key in your server configuration or within a `/.env` file.
+Insert the environment variable `NEXT_PUBLIC_GOOGLE_API_KEY` with your own API key in your server configuration or within a `/.env` file.

 ## Packages

+- @emotion/react
+- @emotion/styled
+- @mui/icons-material
-- @material/react-material-icon
+- @mui/material
-- @material/react-text-field
+- @svgr/webpack
-- google-maps-react
+- @vis.gl/react-google-maps": "^1.4.2",
 - react-lottie-player
 - react-rating-stars-component
 - react-redux